Matching methods for truncation by death problems: Introduction

 \section{Introduction}

 Randomized controlled trials (RCTs) are considered by many the gold standard for estimating causal effects of treatments or interventions on an outcome of interest.
 However, even in a carefully designed trial, outcomes for some study participants can be missing, or more precisely, ill-defined, because participants had died prior to date of outcome collection.
-This problem is known as ``truncation by death'' \citep{zhang2003estimation,hayden2005estimator,egleston2006causal,lee2009training,zhang2009likelihood, ding2011identifiability,tchetgen2014identification,wang2017identification,ding2017principal,feller2017principal,stensrud2020conditional,nevo2020causal}.
+This problem is known as ``truncation by death'' \citep{zhang2003estimation,hayden2005estimator,lee2009training, ding2011identifiability,ding2017principal}.

-Examples of truncation by death in practice are ubiquitous: in clinical studies, when the outcome is quality-of-life index one year after initiating treatment for a terminal disease, but some study participants die earlier \citep{ding2011identifiability,ding2017principal}; in labor economics, when studying the effect of a training program on salaries, but some remain unemployed (in this example, unemployment is the analogue of death) \citep{lee2009training,zhang2009likelihood}; in education studies, different school programs are evaluated with respect to students' achievements, but some students may drop out \citep{garcia2010impact}.
+Examples of truncation by death in practice are ubiquitous: in clinical studies, when the outcome is Quality Of Life (QOL) index one year after initiating treatment for a terminal disease, but some study participants die earlier \citep{ding2017principal,stensrud2022conditional}; in labor economics, when studying the effect of a training program on wage, but some remain unemployed (in this example, unemployment is the analogue of death) \citep{lee2009training,zhang2009likelihood}; in education studies, different school programs are evaluated with respect to students' achievements, but some students may drop out \citep{garcia2010impact}.

 In the presence of truncation by death, a naive comparison of the outcomes between the treated and untreated groups among the survivors does not correspond to a causal effect.
 Intuitively, those survived with the treatment might have died had they did not receive the treatment, hence the two treatment groups are not comparable, and are unbalanced with respect to covariates determining survival.
 An alternative composite outcome approach combines the two outcome types into one, often by setting the outcome to zero for those not surviving.
 This approach estimates a well-defined causal effect, but it entangles treatment effect on survival with treatment effect on the outcome.